What is Z-fighting?

 What does the Z-fighting reduction feature do?

-There is a portion of our file conversion process, located in the global settings menu*, that is dedicated to detecting flush faces from Revit, SketchUp, Navisworks, or Rhino and adjusting them slightly to ensure that no geometry will cause rendering errors.
+There is a portion of our file conversion process, located in the global settings menu*, that is dedicated to detecting flush faces from Revit, SketchUp, Navisworks, or Rhino, OBJ, FBX, etc - and making unnoticable adjustments behind the scenes to ensure that no geometry will cause rendering errors.
 As a result, your geometry will appear clearly in VR.

 *Please note, changing this setting in the global settings menu will apply to any new files imported and processed, but does not apply retroactively to any previously processed files.

 Click the Gear Icon next to your Username in Prospect to access Global Settings